juldyzmurat/USD-RUB-rate-amid-Russian-Ukrainian-war/READMe.md

 * Jupyter Notebook

 ## Setup
-The following R packages were used for this project:
+The following Python packages were used for this project:

 * bs4
 * requests